- KateSQL → Vitess — single MySQL instance to horizontally sharded Vitess cluster

 Architecture

-Vitess's architecture introduces two new components between the application and MySQL: VTGate (the stateless query router, deployed as multiple replicas for high availability) and VTTablet (a sidecar process running alongside each MySQL instance).
+Vitess introduces two new components between the application and MySQL: VTGate (the stateless query router, deployed as multiple replicas for high availability) and VTTablet (a sidecar process running alongside each MySQL instance).
 The application connects to VTGate using a standard MySQL connection.
-VTGate consults the VSchema (Vitess Schema — a configuration document that describes how keyspaces and shards are organized and which columns are used as sharding keys) to determine which shard a query should target, then forwards it to the appropriate VTTablet.
-The MySQL instances themselves are unchanged — they continue running as standard MySQL servers with replication configured for high availability.
+VTGate consults the VSchema (Vitess Schema — a configuration document describing how keyspaces and shards are organised and which columns are used as sharding keys) to determine which shard a query should target, then forwards it to the appropriate VTTablet.
+The MySQL instances themselves are unchanged — they continue running as standard MySQL servers.

 Vitess Architecture: Rails App → VTGate → Sharded MySQL